 The career path comes with its perks: an average salary in the six figures, good job security, and the potential for rapid career growth.

-Michael Brown, CEO at Symantec, the world’s largest security software vendor, has said, “The demand for the (cybersecurity) workforce is expected to rise to 6 million (globally) by 2019, with a projected shortfall of 1.5 million”.
+Michael Brown, CEO at Symantec, the world’s largest security software vendor, has said, “The demand for the (cybersecurity) workforce is expected to rise to 6 million (globally), with a projected shortfall of 3.5 million by 2025”.